< Posts 2021 Prototype | EOHSI

 EOHSI’s own Judith Graber Ph.D. in the news: Rutgers Receives WTC Health Program Grant to Examine Head and Neck Cancers After 9/11 Terrorist Attacks

-Dr. Judith Graber, assistant research professor at the Rutgers Environmental and Occupational Health Sciences Institute (EOHSI), received a two-year, nearly $700,000 grant from the World Trade Center (WTC) Health Program, […]
+Dr. Judith Graber, assistant research professor at the Rutgers Environmental and Occupational Health Sciences Institute (EOHSI), received a two-year, nearly $700,000 grant from the World Trade Center (WTC) Health Program, which is administered by the National Institute for Occupational Safety and Health, part of the Centers for Disease Control and Prevention (U01OH011322).
+The goal of […]

 Posted at 2:27 pm October 10, 2016, in Seminars